Family Communication Policy

 We acknowledge the primary and critical influence families have in their children’s lives and understand that effective relationships between educators and families are fundamental to achieving quality outcomes for children.
 Community partnerships that focus on active communication, consultation, and collaboration also contribute to children’s learning and wellbeing.
 Positive relationships with families help to build collaborative partnerships, as together we share a common objective and responsibility for reaching quality outcomes and goals for children.

-We will provide regular information about the School and ongoing opportunities for families to contribute in our curriculum.
+The School will provide regular information about the School and ongoing opportunities for families to contribute in our curriculum.
 All staff will communicate with families in a positive and supportive manner that encourages respectful and trusting relationships.

 Management will ensure: